bitlayer-org/bitlayer-org.github.io/docs/BitVMBridge/UserGuides/HowtoUnmintOnMainet.md

 Before you begin, please ensure you have:

-- A Bitcoin wallet with available UTXOs (not linked to BRC-20 or other derivative assets).
+- An EVM-compatible wallet (e.g., MetaMask) with available YBTC.
-- An EVM-compatible wallet (e.g., MetaMask) to receive YBTC.
+- A Bitcoin wallet (e.g., UniSat) to receive BTC.
-- YBTC tokens in your EVM wallet.

 ---